 Once you have all your video sources connected to the Studio, you can fire Sling's free Capture software on an iPad to access an app-based broadcast suite that offers much of the same controls you'd see at a full TV studio with multiple monitors and super expensive TriCasters.
 This gives you ability to monitor four simultaneous video feeds, with another six on standby for a total of 10 connected video at any time.

-You can see the 4 video feeds on the right, the preview feed in the top right and the live broadcast feed in the bottom left.
 From the Console app, you can drag and drop any feed on the preview screen, add cuts and transitions or even combine multiple feeds into one, and broadcast that video out live to the world.
 If you're in a hurry, you can even drag feeds directly into the live broadcast, a handy feature for speedy camera switching.